 BOX SPRING vs. FOUNDATION, PLATFORM & ADJUSTABLE BED?

 What’s the difference between a box spring, bed foundation, platform bed, and an adjustable bed?
 Below we explain the key differences between these types of bed base.

-A box spring is a frame that is filled with coiled springs and covered in fabric.
+A box spring is a frame that is filled with coiled springs and covered in a protective fabric.
 They are used to deliver added height and support for a mattress, and are usually used with innerspring mattresses.
 They have several benefits including increased comfort, cooling, and prolonging the lifespan of a mattress.

 A bed foundation is another type of mattress base.
 They are most commonly used with modern foam mattresses – such as memory foam.
 Foundations consist of a series of solid slats that provide a firm base for a mattress.
 They are usually placed inside a bed frame.
 They are made from wood and don’t contain any springs.

 A platform bed is a mattress base that combines both a bed frame and a bed foundation.
 The bed frame raises the bed foundation off the ground and adds height and cooling.
 They create a small space between the floor and the bed foundation.
 This space is often used for bedroom storage.
 Platform beds are very popular as they tick a lot of boxes.

 An adjustable bed has a special type of bed frame that can be adjusted to multiple positions.
 They have one or more pivot points that allow sections of the bed to be raised or lowered.
 A hospital bed is an example of an adjustable bed.
 The upper and lower sections can be raised depending on the requirements of the patient.
 For more, see Benefits of an Adjustable Bed.